C4 – Enzyme kinetics

 Key information

-Next planned course: December 5 – December 9, 2022
+Next planned course: December 2-6, 2024

-Location: Digital (hosted by UiS)
+Format: Digital/Remote (hosted by UiS)

-Course responsible: Prof. Peter Ruoff
+Course responsible: Peter Ruoff

 Grading: Minimum 80% attendance and evaluation of project work/report (pass/fail)